flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateUsage
-### Grants a temporary extension to the remaining quota of a usage plan associated with a specified API key.
+> Grants a temporary extension to the remaining quota of a usage plan associated with a specified API key.<br/>

 #### Input Parameters
 * `usageplanId` - _required_